Triatomine Vectors (Kissing Bugs)

-We study medically-important tick borne pathogens including Borrelia (Lyme group and relapsing fever), Rickettsia, and Ehrlichia.
+We study medically-important tick-borne pathogens including Borrelia (Lyme group and relapsing fever), Rickettsia, and Ehrlichia.
 Using an ecological approach, we sample locally-important tick and pathogen hosts, including wild rodents, medium-mammals, feral hogs, deer, and birds, to characterize sylvatic transmission cycles and spillover risk to dogs and humans.
-Additionally, we developed a novel method for learning the blood-feeding patterns of ticks based on analysis of stable isotope signatures in molted ticks that reflect their prior hosts.
+Additionally, we developed a novel method for learning the blood-feeding patterns of ticks based on the analysis of stable isotope signatures in molted ticks that reflect their prior hosts.

-Wild Birds and Pathogen Invasion
+Wild Birds & Pathogen Invasion

 Through their migratory and dispersal movements, wild birds can facilitate the importation of vectors and pathogens to geographic regions outside of their endemic focus.
 We study wild passerine birds to understand if the ticks and pathogens they carry can later establish and spread in new areas.
-We are currently collaborating with scientists at the Smithsonian Migratory Bird Center to examine northbound migrants arriving to the Texas Gulf coast, and have documented some various neotropical Amylomma and Rickettsia species arriving with the birds.
+We are currently collaborating with scientists at the Smithsonian Migratory Bird Center to examine northbound migrants arriving at the Texas Gulf coast, and have documented some various neotropical Amylomma and Rickettsia species arriving with the birds.
 We are also studying soft ticks associated with migratory raptors in the Western US; infestations are often associated with severe clinical disease in the birds.

 Crane Conservation Medicine